 - An eliminated risk of 'bottoming out' during profiling

 If you'd like to find out more, you can view our hybrid pressure mattresses here.

 Automatic lateral turning systems are an effective way of treating high-risk and advanced pressure sores.
 The system is placed underneath the mattress and automatically tilts the user at a 0-30° tilt for a period of 30,60 or 90 minutes.
 It's important to know that these systems are not complete mattresses, and are used in conjunction with any mattress.

 By automatically turning the user, it ensures they are continually being turned which can be challenging for carers to carry out.
 These systems are used both at home and within care environments.

 The system turns the user gently and quietly without needing a carer to do it for them.
 Automated turning systems also take the strain off carers' backs and help reduce injury from manual turning.
 Meanwhile, the AutoTurn system is available in a bariatric version, which turns users who weigh up to 400kg.

 Aside from the risk category and type of pressure relieving surface, there are some other key considerations to bear in mind when specifying an Opera® pressure care mattress.

-Pressure care mattress are available in two different forms; an overlay system, or a full replacement system.
+- System type - Pressure care mattresses are available in two different forms: an overlay system or a full replacement system.